foxthefox/ioBroker.ecoflow-mqtt/README.md

 </p></details>

-Use the tab "Generator/SHP Configuration" for adding your power equipment.
+Use the tab "Generator / SHP Configuration" for adding your power equipment.

 <details><summary><i>Parametrizing the Generator</i></summary>
 <p>